anastasiialaptii/weather-card/README.md

 ### API keys

-Don't forget to add your API keys!\
+Don't forget to add your own API keys!\
 You may use https://openweathermap.org/ for fetching weather data and https://rapidapi.com/hub for locating a land.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).